Sairyss/system-design-patterns/README.md

 Projections are usually used in Event Sourced systems to create a "view" from a stream of events by reducing those events to a single value (imagine JS reduce function `[event1, event2, event3].reduce(...)`).
 This is essentially a [left-fold](<https://en.wikipedia.org/wiki/Fold_(higher-order_function)>) operation in the functional world.

 With projections you can create as many views on your data as you want.
-They can be a simple SQL table, a Document in a NoSQL database, a node in a Graph Database, etc. This can satisfy query needs for everyone, since you can't really query much from a stream of events.
+Projection can be a simple SQL table, a Document in a NoSQL database, a node in a Graph Database, etc. This can satisfy query needs for everyone, since you can't really query much from a stream of events.

 Read more: